stevenaeola/cep/2019/media/md/index.md

-Computer Science @ Durham is delighted to host this third conference in computing education practice, in association with [ACM SIGCSE](https://sigcse.org/sigcse/).
+Computer Science @ Durham is delighted to host this third conference in computing education practice.
 CEP provides an opportunity to discuss with like-minded people the challenges and opportunities that face us, and how these are changing.
 As well as a platform for presenting, exploring and sharing ideas and new